Shaarwari13/Delicious.Den/README.md

 - CSS
 - JavaScript
 - GitHub Pages

 ---

 ## How to Run the Project

-1. Open the hosted website link
+1. Open the live website link
 2. Select a food category from the main menu
 3. Add items to the cart
 4. View cart items and total amount